 The most common question we get is about room temperature limits.
 Sometimes you pump and forget to put it away, or the baby falls asleep before finishing a bottle.

-Use these guidelines for milk kept at standard room temperature (77 degrees Fahrenheit or cooler):
+Use these guidelines for milk kept at standard room temperature (77 degrees Fahrenheit or cooler).
+A warmer kitchen shortens every window, so when in doubt, chill it sooner:

 - Freshly pumped milk: It is safe on the counter for up to four hours.
-After that, you must refrigerate or freeze it.
+After that, refrigerate or freeze it.

 - Thawed milk: If you pulled milk from the freezer, it can sit out for two hours max.
-If not used, it must be tossed.
+If it is not used, toss it.

-- Leftover milk: If your baby drank from the bottle, bacteria from their mouth has entered the milk.
-You must use the remainder within two hours; otherwise, discard it.
+- Leftover milk: Once your baby drinks from the bottle, bacteria from their mouth enters the milk.
+Use the rest within two hours, or discard it.

 You do not have to warm breast milk.
 Many babies drink it happily at room temperature or cool from the fridge.
-However, if your little one prefers it cozy, you can use a bottle warmer or a warm water bath.
+If your little one prefers it cozy, you can use a bottle warmer or a warm water bath.

 Thawing Frozen Breast Milk

 When you are ready to use your freezer stash, thaw it safely.
-Always use the “first in, first out” method; grab the oldest bag first to ensure nothing goes to waste (2).
+Always use the “first in, first out” method; grab the oldest bag first so nothing goes to waste (2).

 Never thaw breast milk in a microwave.
 Microwaves heat unevenly, creating “hot spots” that can burn your baby’s mouth.
 High heat also destroys valuable antibodies and nutrients.